 Another benefit of exercising while in detox is that it prevents isolation and is proven to reduce depression and anxiety.
 Getting involved in a team sport or exercise activity will also help a new person in recovery form friendships and social connections.
 Both are often abandoned entirely when a person is addicted to drugs and the lifestyle of drug use.
 It is doubtful to see a person suffering from addiction with a positive and supportive social network.
 The benefits that exercise can have for people getting clean and sober are significant.
 Once a person is feeling physically able while in detox, exercise will certainly help them remain optimistic about their recovery in general.

-Evoke Florida offers advanced medically supervised detox services.
+Evoke Wellness at Miramar offers advanced medically supervised detox services.
 Our clients are allowed to rest and relax.
 Once they are feeling stronger, we encourage them to participate in one of our many exercise programs.
 We also provide access to a state-of-the-art gym where they can work out regularly.